 Gordon Signy Fellowships

-2. Award Amounts and Payments: The Fellowship provides an award of US $5,000 payable in two installments, the first US $4,500 at the beginning of a period of study and US $500 upon receipt of Fellows' reports of their experiences (see item 11 below).
-For training periods exceeding 89 days and at the discretion of the Regents of the Fellowship, an award of up to US $7,500 may be provided.
+2. Award Amounts, Payments and Fellowship Certificates: The Fellowship provides an award of US $5,000 payable in two installments, the first US $4,500 at the beginning of a period of study and US $500 upon receipt of Fellows' reports of their experiences (see item 11 below).
+For training periods exceeding 89 days, and at the discretion of the Regents of the Fellowship, an award of up to US $7,500 may be provided.
+A certificate of Fellowship will be issued to each Fellow after the final Fellowship Award payment.

-4. Fellowship Purpose: The Fellowship is to assist a young pathologist to travel to another country to learn special skills which will be of advantage when the Fellow returns to his or her own country.
+4. Fellowship Purpose: The Fellowship is to assist a young pathologist to travel to another country to learn special skills to improve the care of patients when the Fellow returns to his or her own country.
 The award is not intended to support general training in pathology.

 6. Duration of Study: The duration of the study period is variable, but should be long enough to enable the applicant to acquire the skills proposed in the application.